pbdtools/xfds/docs/files/fds.md

 Imagine needing to quickly layout a grid of sprinklers, and the sprinklers need to have unique names (e.g. for developing &CTRL records).
 Devices do not support &MULT records.
 For loops can assist in generating the sprinkler grid while calculating the position for each sprinkler individually.

-By defining the number of sprinklers in each direction (`nx`, `ny`) and the sprinkler `spacing`, the location of the first sprinkler (`x_start`, `y_start`) is determined.
-Based on the initial sprinkler location and the spacing, the rest of the sprinkler positions are calculated and named based on the loop variables `i` and `j`.
+By defining the number of sprinklers in each direction (`nx`, `ny`) and the sprinkler `spacing`, the location of the sprinklers are determined.
+The [linspace](#linspace) filter will create `nx` sprinklers evenly spaced between `-dx / 2` and `dx / 2` and simlar for the y direction.

 ```python title="examples/sprinkler_loop/sprinkler_loop.fds" linenums="1"
 {! sprinkler_loop/sprinkler_loop.fds !}
 ```

 !!! tip
-    This example uses python's [printf-style formatting](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting) along with the [format filter](https://jinja.palletsprojects.com/en/3.1.x/templates/#jinja-filters.format) to make the XYZ values line up.

-    `%7.4f"|format(x)` tells xFDS how to format the value of `x`.

-    - `%f`: format as a float
-    - `%.4f`: format as a float to 4 decimals
-    - `%7.4f`: format as float to 4 decimals and a fixed width of 7 characters (includes decimal '`.`' and sign '`-`')

-!!! tip
     When looping, it might be useful to know what loop iteration is being processed.
 The loop index can be accessed by `{{ loop.index }}`.
 This is used to set `i` and `j` for the device naming scheme above.

 Note how each sprinkler has a unique `ID` and the &MESH will adjust based on the number of sprinklers.
+Additionally, the &OBST representing the burner is perfectly centered between the 4 central sprinklers!

 ```python title="examples/sprinkler_loop/output/sprinkler_loop/sprinkler_loop.fds" linenums="1"
 {! sprinkler_loop/output/sprinkler_loop/sprinkler_loop.fds !}